Ra-The-Husky/GamerFund/README.md

 ### Get all Discussions of a project

-Returns all the discussions on a given project.
+Returns all the community discussions on a given project.
+These are non-developer related posts (Don't belong to any of the developers working on the project)

 - Require Authentication: false
 - Request

   - Method: GET
-  - URL: /api/users/:userId/reviews
+  - URL: /api/projects/:projectId/discussions
   - Body: none

 - Successful Response